fommil/fpmortals/manuscript/backmatter.md

 The Scalaz `liftIO` function is inspired by a Haskell function of the same name and can lift `Console IO` into any Advanced Monad stack.

-In Haskell we can enable the `DeriveFunctor` language extension and add `deriving (Functor)` to our algebras, giving us `liftM` for free, again the inspiration for the Scalaz function of the same name.

 Two additional language extensions make the business logic even cleaner.
 For example, `RecordWildCards` allows us to import all the fields of a data type by using `{..}`: